-Here’s another challenge for the non-speakers of Thai.
-You can easily call it in English as green curry chicken.
+Here’s another challenge for non-speakers of Thai.
+You can easily call it green curry chicken in English.
 It’s often preferred by those who aren’t into the spicier type of Thai dishes.

 Aside from chicken, it has lots of eggplant and some basil and kaffir lime leaves.
 The green curry paste is traditionally made from lemongrass, chillies, shallots, galangal, cilantro, basil, fish sauce and a host of spices.

 You can also find green curry dishes with seafood or all vegetables, instead of chicken.
 But chicken is the more traditional one and is the most-loved by both locals and travellers.

 Khao Niew Ma Muang – A Refreshing Dessert